 How do we do it to each other?

-Since people (both those living with the emotional intensity of BPD and those living without that immense challenge) will usually attempt to avoid emotional experiences they can’t yet tolerate and that can happen when trying to achieve something new, they will also seek out ways to eliminate undesirable emotions in their relationship experiences.
+Since people (both those living with the emotional intensity of BPD and those living without that immense challenge) will usually attempt to avoid emotional experiences, they can’t yet tolerate, and that can happen when trying to achieve something new, they will also seek out ways to eliminate undesirable emotions in their relationship experiences.
 So for instance, when it becomes apparent that a partner has some emotional distress because of a choice that was made (e.g., deciding to go for a walk instead of watch TV together), the decision from that point forward may be to avoid going on walks.
 The reason for making that decision would be to “protect” the partner from experiencing unwanted emotions; however, it also robs the partner of an emotional growth experience.

-When emotional skills remain undeveloped, it can truly be extraordinary how many different “avoidance tactics” people will invent for the sole purpose of avoiding emotions/reactions to emotions.
+When emotional skills remain undeveloped, it can indeed be extraordinary how many different “avoidance tactics” people will invent for the sole purpose of avoiding emotions/reactions to emotions.
 Indeed, it can take multiple therapy sessions to find them all.
-And even when life gets more and more difficult because emotional avoidance IS NOT good problem-solving strategy, people will continue to use it because they have no other way of dealing with the emotional aspects of human life.
-From my experience working through my own issues and with others, I have now come to believe that the more emotional avoidance tactics become part of a person’s life and relationships, the more potential there is for experiencing relationship problems and mental illness (BPD and other disorders).
+And even when life gets more and more difficult because emotional avoidance IS NOT a good problem-solving strategy, people will continue to use it because they have no other way of dealing with the emotional aspects of human life.
+From my experience working through my issues and with others, I have now come to believe that the more emotional avoidance tactics become part of a person’s life and relationships, the more potential there is for experiencing relationship problems and mental illness (BPD and other disorders).

-And so the next time an opportunity for emotional growth arises – which can be a lot when you have BPD – I challenge you to bravely seize the opportunity and approach rather than avoid emotions.
-Use whatever skills you have acquired to try and work through the emotions.
+And so the next time an opportunity for emotional growth arises – which can be a lot when you have BPD – I challenge you to seize the opportunity and approach rather than avoid emotions.
+Use whatever skills you have acquired to try and work through the feelings.
 If you are a person who knows somebody who is working on emotional mastery, please do help him approach (and work through) his emotions rather than providing an easy way out or otherwise trying to shut him down.